Jihadist thinker says Islamic caliphate will cause Islamist infighting

 The expansion ignited battles with rival Islamist groups, including the al Qaeda-affiliate al-Nusra Front, in which thousands have died.

-The Islamic State seized control of large parts of Syria's eastern, oil-producing Euphrates River region, and since June 10 has added an expanse of adjoining population centres in Iraq.
+The Islamic State seized control of large parts of Syria's eastern, oil-producing Euphrates River region, and since June 10 has added an expanse of adjoining population centers in Iraq.

 Maqdisi said he feared the group would turn weapons captured from the Iraqi army against its rivals rather than against Shi'ite prime minister Nuri al-Maliki's U.S.- and Iranian-backed government.